-Prerequisite(s): Grade of C- or higher in ESL 168 or appropriate Placement Test score
+Prerequisite(s): ESL 168 with a grade of C- or better, or appropriate placement test scores

 ESL 170 - GRAMMAR IV

 This course provides reinforcement and focus on English grammar structures appropriate for Level 4 English Language Learners.
 The class will focus on an understanding of the past perfect and past perfect continuous tenses, adjective clauses, past modals, and other Level 4 structures.